 Why Fuel Prices are Rising in 2026 and How to Protect Your Margin

 The start of 2026 hit truck drivers where it hurts the most....the fuel tank.
 While 2025 ended with a sense of stability, the first quarter of 2026 delivered a brutal surprise.
-In just a single month, national diesel prices surged sharply, jumping nearly $0.90 per gallon.
+In just a single month, national diesel prices surged sharply, jumping nearly $0.90 per gallon and pushing averages toward $5.

 For truck drivers, this wasn’t just another fluctuation, it was an immediate hit to their bottom line.